 Diksha is a ceremony of initiation and the entering of a religious order.
 It involves a guru giving a mantra to a disciple and having the disciple agreeing to follow a certain religious practice.
 During diksha, a Guru provides a disciple with a Guru Mantra.
 The sole aim of the Guru Mantra is to control the senses and set the individual in the path of Brahman consciousness.

-That day was a memorable day for us having received our Guru Mantra and also the training for sandhyavandanam, a mandatory religious ritual that needs to be performed after taking diksha in Hinduism.
+That day was a memorable day for us having received our Guru Mantra and also the training for sandhyavandanam, a mandatory religious ritual that needs to be performed after taking diksha in Hindu dharma.
 The term, sandhyavandanam, is a Sanskrit compound consisting of sandhyā, meaning “union”, or more specifically the union or junctions of day and night which takes place in the morning or evening twilight, and vandanam meaning worship.
 In addition to dawn and dusk, noon is considered the third juncture of the day, and hence meditations and prayers are performed daily at those times.

 It’s now been ten years that we are doing our sandhyavandanam regularly.
 It does give us some mental peace in the time of distress.
 It gave us a new meaning to our life.

 Incidentally, it was also our Guruji, who performed our marriage ceremony as per Vedic traditions, amidst chanting of Vedic mantras at Sarnath, near Varanasi, in 1991.
 Sarnath is the deer park where Gautama Buddha first taught the Dharmacakra Pravartana Sutra on the day of Guru Purnima, and where the Buddhist Sangha came into existence.